themattinthehatt/behavenet/docs/source/data_structure.rst

 * regions/idxs/AUD
 * regions/idxs/VIS

 Just as the top-level group (here named "regions") can have an arbitrary name (later specified in the data json file), the second-level groups (here named "idxs_lr" and "idxs") can also have arbitrary names, and there can be any number of them, as long as the datasets within them contain valid indices into the neural data.
 The specific set of indices used for any analyses will be specified in the data json file.
 See the :ref:`decoding documentation<decoding_with_subsets>` for an example of how to decode behavior using specified subsets of neurons.

+.. _data_structure_labels:

 Including labels for ARHMMs and conditional autoencoders
 ========================================================
 In order to fit :ref:`conditional autoencoder models<conditional_aes>`, you will need to include additional information about labels in the HDF5 file.
 These labels can be outputs from pose estimation software, or other behavior-related signals such as pupil diameter or lick times.
 These